Schnides123/simple-google-news/readme.txt

 Tags: google, google news, rss, feed, news
 Requires at least: 2.5
 Tested up to: 3.6.1
-Stable tag: 1.2.0
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add Google News search results to posts or pages on your WordPress site.
+Easily add Google News search results to posts, pages, or sidebars on your WordPress site.

 == Description ==

+This plugin can be used in two ways: through a widget, or with shortcodes.

 The 'Simple Google News' WordPress plugin makes it easy to display Google News results on your WordPress site’s posts or pages by using the following shortcode: